 I first met Chief Ogden when we were project representatives for our respective state police agencies.
 Over the past fifteen years, I’ve seen his dedication to the people he serves, the organizations he’s represented and the people he leads.
 He is a truly a principled leader and the IACP would be greatly served by having a man of this caliber working for its members and interests.

 Chief Patrick Ogden is a true professional, dedicated to the Law Enforcement community.
 He has proven to be a valuable resource, always willing to assist anyway he can!
-His involvement with the Delaware Police Chief’s Council, IACLEA and IACP demonstrates his commitment to advance Law Enforcement at the highest levels!
+His involvement with the Delaware Association of Chiefs of Police, IACLEA and IACP demonstrates his commitment to advance Law Enforcement at the highest levels!

 International Association of Campus Law Enforcement Administrators

 National Tactical Officers Association

 Delaware Police Chiefs Council